A Course on the Introduction to Quantum Software Engineering: Experience Report: Observations and Lessons Learned

 \subsection{What Worked Well}

-\header{Pedagogical sequencing and scaffolding.} The progression from quantum fundamentals to algorithms and then to QSE topics (Section~\ref{subsec:lecture}) proved effective.
-Although the initial quantum material presented a substantial abstraction barrier, once students developed an operational understanding of quantum states and circuits, subsequent discussions of SE concerns were comparatively accessible.
-This suggests that, for CS and SE students, early investment in phenomenological understanding can enable productive engagement with higher-level SE concepts.
+The progression from quantum fundamentals to algorithms and then QSE topics (Section~\ref{subsec:lecture}) was workable in this offering.
+Instructor observations and student comments identified the initial quantum material as an abstraction barrier and the later SE discussions as comparatively accessible after students had used states and circuits operationally.
+This pattern motivates, but does not validate, early investment in executable foundations.

-\header{Selective flipping and in-class activities.} The selective use of a flipped classroom model, combined with structured in-class activities (Sections~\ref{subsec:lecture} and~\ref{sec:participation}), supported sustained engagement during extended lecture blocks.
-Preparatory materials helped students arrive better prepared for discussion, while in-class activities provided immediate opportunities to apply new concepts and surface misconceptions.
-For the cohort size in this offering, integrating activities directly into lectures was manageable and effective.
+The selective flipped format and structured activities (Sections~\ref{subsec:lecture} and~\ref{sec:participation}) were manageable at this cohort size.
+The instructor used quizzes to surface misconceptions and activities to create immediate application opportunities.
+Feedback was consistent with this use, but the course did not compare it with an unflipped condition.

-\header{Project-based synthesis.} The course project functioned as the primary synthesis mechanism (Section~\ref{sec:project}).
-Early proposal vetting helped control scope, while open-ended implementation work allowed students to explore realistic tooling and empirical challenges.
-Mixed undergraduate--graduate teams benefited from peer learning, and several projects demonstrated depth beyond introductory expectations.
-The extension of one project into a peer-reviewed research paper illustrates the external validity and open-endedness of the project-based assessment.
+The course project supplied the primary synthesis mechanism (Section~\ref{sec:project}).
+Early proposal vetting addressed scope, while open-ended implementation exposed tooling and empirical challenges.
+Mixed-level teams created opportunities for peer interaction, and one project continued into a peer-reviewed paper; this follow-on case is illustrative rather than a general outcome measure.